-Matthew H. McLeskey is a Ph.D. candidate and lecturer in the Department of Sociology at University at Buffalo, SUNY, and was a 2019-20 Advanced Dissertation Fellow at Buffalo’s Humanities Institute.
-His dissertation, “Life in a Leaded Landscape: Understanding Housing, Stigma, and Struggle in the Rust Belt,” focuses on how lead poisoning as an environmental risk contributes to urban poverty.
-His dissertation, funded by UB’s Mark Diamond Research Fund at UB, his research uses Buffalo, NY as a case of urban decline and compares tenants’ and landlords’ experiences with housing posing threat of lead exposure to understand how regulatory structures, financial constraints, housing needs, and health concerns converge to contribute to the reproduction of urban poverty.
-His dissertation also documents the cultural processes defining the threat of lead exposure for tenants and landlords in disinvested communities to further understand how this urban epidemic contributes to place-based-stigmatization processes.
+Matthew H. McLeskey is a Ph.D. candidate in the Department of Sociology at University at Buffalo, SUNY (UB) and was a 2019-2020 Advanced Dissertation Fellow at UB’s Humanities Institute.
+His dissertation, “Life in a Leaded Landscape: Understanding Housing, Stigma, and Struggle in the Rust Belt,” focuses on how lead poisoning as an environmental risk contributes to housing inequality.
+Funded by the Graduate Student Association’s Mark Diamond Research Fund at UB, his research uses Buffalo, NY as a case of urban decline and compares tenants’ and landlords’ experiences with housing posing threat of lead exposure to understand how regulatory structures, financial constraints, housing needs, and health concerns converge to contribute to the reproduction of urban poverty.
+His dissertation also documents the cultural processes defining threats of lead exposure for tenants and landlords in disinvested communities to understand how this urban epidemic contributes to place-based-stigmatization processes.
 This project engages with the agency of stigmatized subjects in relegated neighborhoods to addresses a social problem at the nexus of social theory, urban theory, and public policy: material and cultural factors intertwine to produce unexplored forms of urban marginality.
-His teaching has been recognized with the Department of Sociology’s Adeline Gordon Levine Excellence in Teaching Award and an ASA Teaching & Learning Section SAGE Teaching Innovations and Professional Development Award.
-He has also expanded his pedagogical repertoire as a teaching assistant in the Center for Excellence in Writing from 2017-20, where he oversaw social science writing instruction, and he will be a teaching assistant in the Curriculum Capstone Program for the 2020-21 academic year.
-His work has appeared or will be forthcoming in The Palgrave Encyclopedia of Urban and Regional Futures, City: Analysis of Urban Trends, Culture, Theory, Policy, Action; and The Routledge Handbook on Spaces of Urban Politics and is forthcoming in The Sociology of Housing: An Edited Volume.
+His teaching has been recognized with the UB Department of Sociology’s Adeline Gordon Levine Excellence in Teaching Award and an ASA Teaching & Learning Section SAGE Teaching Innovations and Professional Development Award.
+He has also expanded his teaching experience at UB as a teaching assistant in the Center for Excellence in Writing from 2017-20, where he oversaw social science writing instruction, and as a teaching assistant in UB’s Curriculum Capstone Program since the 2020-21 academic year.
+His work has appeared or will be forthcoming in The Palgrave Encyclopedia of Urban and Regional Futures, City: Analysis of Urban Trends, Culture, Theory, Policy, Action; Teaching Sociology; The Routledge Handbook on Spaces of Urban Politics; and Essays on the Sociology of Housing.